Harikrishnan-VJ/StoreScan/README.md

 - `sample_images/`: Directory containing sample images for testing the application.
 - `requirements.txt`: File containing Python dependencies.

-**Note:** Sample images are provided in the `sample_images/` directory.
-You can test the application using these images.
+**Note:** Feel free to test the application using the sample images provided in the sample_images/ directory.

 ## License